 TERM AND BINDING EFFECT

 This Agreement shall come into force immediately upon execution, and shall cease to have any effect upon full and final discharge of the Loan (along with Interest) in terms hereof.

-TERMINATION

-This Agreement shall terminate upon the Parties mutually agree in writing to terminate this Agreement.
+Provided, however, Clauses 3, 4, 5 and 6 of this Agreement shall survive such cessation and continue to be valid.

 GOVERNING LAW AND JURISDICTION